Private James Alexander Arnell

 Died Sept.
 16, 1916

 George Lloyd Lewis was born in Ontario in 1895, came to Calgary with his parents, and attended Mount Royal College during its first two years of operation.
 Lewis loved sports and played on the 1911/1912 Mount Royal hockey team and the 1912 rugby team.
 Before enlisting with the Royal Canadian Regiment in 1915, he spent six months with the 103rd Regiment of Calgary.
 Lieutenant Lewis was killed in action at the age of 21 years during the Battle of the Somme in an attack south of Courcelette.
 Like many other Canadian soldiers, his body was never found, but his name and memory are preserved at the Vimy Memorial in Pas de Calais, France.

 Died April 9, 1917

-Everett Fallis was born in Ontario and came to Calgary when his father, Rev. Dr. Samuel Fallis — a personal friend of Mount Royal College founding Principal Rev. Dr. George W. Kerby — became the minister at Central Methodist Church.
-In 1911, Fallis attended Mount Royal College and stayed until 1915, when he enlisted with the 102nd Battalion, Canadian Infantry, Central Ontario Regiment.
-While living in Ontario, Fallis had been a lieutenant with the Toronto cadets.
-Lieutenant Fallis served in France and was killed during the Battle of Vimy Ridge.
+Everett Fallis was born in Haldimand, Ont. and came to Calgary when his father, Rev. Dr. Samuel Fallis — a personal friend of Mount Royal College founding Principal Rev. Dr. George W. Kerby — became the minister at Central Methodist Church.
+Fallis attended Mount Royal College from 1911 to 1915 He enlisted with the 102nd Battalion, Canadian Infantry, Central Ontario Regiment.
+He went overseas as a private, but quickly gained battlefield commissions to lieutenant.
+Fallis was killed on the first day of the Battle of Vimy Ridge by sniper fire while holding an enemy trench that was taken in the initial attack.
+According to his commanding officer, Fallis was deserving of the highest award for gallantry that day.
 He is buried at the Villers Station Cemetery in Pas de Calais, France.